Caring Teen Volunteer Program

 What are the uniform requirements?

-Volunteers must always wear a Caring Teen volunteer polo with a hospital photo I.D. badge so that patients, visitors, and staff can easily identify volunteers.
+Caring Teen Volunteers must always wear a Caring Teen volunteer polo with a hospital photo ID badge so that patients, visitors, and staff can easily identify volunteers.
 Uniforms are generally purchased during one of your onsite appointments or on your first day for around $30 and are a tax-deductible item.
-You will purchase your uniform from the Gift Shop located in Dunn Tower 1st floor lobby and bring your receipt to the Volunteer Services Office to receive the uniform.
+You will purchase your uniform in the HMH Auxiliary Gift Shop located in Dunn Tower and bring your receipt to the Volunteer Services Office to receive the uniform.